Florence Schelling

 Florence Isabelle Schelling (born 9 March 1989) is a Swiss former professional ice hockey goaltender.
 She briefly served as general manager of SC Bern from 2020 to 2021.
 She was the first woman to be named GM of a professional men's team in the world.
+She was inducted into the IIHF Hall of Fame in 2026.

 During her playing career, Schelling competed internationally with the Swiss women's national ice hockey team at the 2006 Winter Olympics, 2010 Winter Olympics and 2014 Winter Olympics.
 In the 2012 CWHL Draft, Schelling was selected by the Montreal Stars, but opted to play the 2012–13 season with the Brampton Thunder instead.
 She played with EHC Bülach of the Swiss men's National League B in the 2013–14 and 2014–15 seasons, the first and only woman to ever play in the league.

 Playing career

 Switzerland

 Schelling spent 2003–05 playing for the ZSC Lions in Switzerland.
 Since 2005, Schelling has been a member of the Swiss national team.
 Besides the Torino Olympics, she has competed in three World Championships.
 At the 2006 Olympic Games, Schelling was part of a seventh-place finish.
 Despite the showing, Schelling posted a .939 save percentage and a 2.40 goals against average in three games.
 In 2008, she led the Swiss to a fourth-place finish at the IIHF Women's World Hockey Championships, the team's highest ever, and was the second-ranked goalie in the tournament.
 At the tournament, she was the only goalie to play in every minute of every game including an overtime period and a shootout.
 In the bronze medal game, she made 34 saves in the loss to Finland.
 At the 2010 Olympic Winter Games in Vancouver, she played against Sweden and lost 3–0, lost to Canada 10–1, then beat Slovakia 5–2, China 6–0, and Russia 2–1, as the Swiss women took fifth place.

 In a game versus Russia at the 2012 IIHF Women's World Championship, Schelling stopped 32 shots in a 5–2 victory, as Switzerland advanced to the semifinals.
 In the bronze medal game at the 2012 IIHF Women's World Championship, Florence Schelling made 50 saves as Switzerland beat Finland by a 6–2 tally.

 At the 2014 Winter Olympics at Sochi, Schelling backstopped the Swiss National Team to a bronze medal.
 Making 252 saves throughout the tournament, she was named Most Valuable Player, Best Goalkeeper, and included on the All-Star Team.

+At the time of her induction announcement into the 2026 IIHF Hall of Fame, Schelling held the record for most Olympic wins by a goaltender with 10, and most Olympic shutouts with five.